Updated on by Hayley Brown

 Typical Sales Process Integrations

-There are a multitude of ways to connect APIs and build sales integrations for your sales pipeline.
-As a result these can help boost lead generation, nurturing and reduce human error.
+There is a multitude of ways to connect APIs and build sales integrations for your sales pipeline.
+As a result, these can help boost lead generation, and nurturing and reduce human error.

 As well as being triggered when a deal reaches a particular stage in the sales pipeline.
 This can help with automating pipeline management.
 This creates tasks and reminders for your sales team when a deal is created.